switchtft/pairly/ADMIN_TESTING_GUIDE.md

 **Features to test**:
 - ✅ View all users with pagination
-- ✅ Filter by role (customer, teammate, administrator)
+- ✅ Filter by role (customer, mentor, administrator)
 - ✅ Filter by game
 - ✅ Filter by verification status
 - ✅ Edit user roles, verification status, and pro status